FlowFuse/flowfuse/docs/user/device-groups.md

 The following requirements apply:

 - FlowFuse 1.15+ running with an EE license
-- FlowFuse Cloud Enterprise Teams
+- FlowFuse Cloud teams on the Enterprise tier

 ## Creating a Device Group